Hey team, welcome to Activity Two of Google CS First Sports.

-Get ready to channel your inner sports anchor voice while programming athletes to do some
+Get ready to channel your inner sports anchor voice while programming athletes to do some cool moves.

-In this activity, you will build a competition project while you learn about the computer
+In this activity, you will build a competition project while you learn about the computer science concept events.

 An event in computer science is something that makes an action happen.

-Events in Scratch start with the word "when," and they're placed at the top of the block stacks to make the code start running.
+Events in scratch start with the word when and they're placed at the top of the block stacks to make the code start running.

 Events in computer science are a lot like events in your life.